Request for Business Records

 - A copy of the Applicant’s/Licensee’s/Authorized Representative’s valid photo identification must be submitted with all Copy Requests.

-Acceptable types of photo identification are:
+Acceptable types of photo identification are:- Driver's license

->State-issued photo ID card
+- State-issued photo ID card

->U.S. Passport Card - Responsive records will be released directly and only to an individual who meets the criteria listed above.
+- Responsive records will be released directly and only to an individual who meets the criteria listed above.

 If a CORA request will better meet your needs